Figure 2 Grasp of EP/WXT (effective area times field of view) and comparison with the current and future missions with focusing X-ray optics.

 Figure 3 Profile of the simulated point-spread-function of WXT of the central spot on the focal plane.
 The PSF is ~5 arcmin (FWHM).

-The simulated X-ray background generated on the WXT detectors, including the incident diffuse X-ray emission and background generated by charged particles in orbit (out of the SAA), is shown in Figure 4.
-The total background level is estimated to be ~0.19 counts s-1 cm-2 (for CMOS with a thickness of 10micron).
+The simulated background generated on the WXT detectors, including the incident diffuse X-ray emission and background generated by charged particles in orbit (out of the SAA), is shown in Figure 4.
+The total background level is estimated to be ~ 0.3 counts s-1 cm-2 (for CMOS with a thickness of 10micron).
 Based on this result, the estimated detection sensitivity of WXT for a point-like source with a typical X-ray spectrum is shown in Figure 5.
-In a 1000s exposure, a sensitivity of approximately ~10-11 ergs s-1 cm-2 in the 0.5-4 keV band (or ~0.3 mCrab) can be achieved at the 5-sigma level.
+In a 1000s exposure, a sensitivity of approximately ~2.58×10-11 ergs s-1 cm-2 in the 0.5-4 keV band (or ~0.8 mCrab) can be achieved at the 5-sigma level.
 Such a sensitivity improves by one order of magnitude or more upon the previous and current wide-field X-ray monitors, including MAXI and Swift/BAT.
 Figure 6 shows a simulated X-ray sky image of 400 sq. deg. observed by WXT with an accumulated exposure of 10 kilo-seconds.

 Figure 4 Simulated background on the detector of WXT in orbit, including the incident diffuse X-ray emission and background generated by charged particles in space.
-The detectors are back-illuminated CMOSs (layer thickness of 20um and the surface is coated with 200 nm-thick Aluminum).
+The detectors are back-illuminated CMOSs (layer thickness of 10um and the surface is coated with 200 nm-thick Aluminum).